An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: Experimental results

-In the context of machine learning applications, given a dataset, it is important to compute the eigenvectors associated with the highest eigenvalues of the covariance matrix.
 We consider a classification example with the USPS dataset\footnote{https://github.com/darshanbagul/USPS\_Digit\_Classification} with 10 classes for which $n = 256$ and the number of data points is $N = 9298$.
-From the data matrix $\mathbf{X} \in \mathbb{R}^{n \times N}$ we explicitly compute the covariance $\mathbf{C} = \mathbf{X} \mathbf{X}^T$ and apply Algorithm 1 on $\mathbf{C}$ to get the $p$ principal components.
-We use the $K$-nearest neighbors ($K$-NN) classification algorithm with $K = 15$, but before we perform dimensionality reduction with $p = 15$.
-Results are shown in Figure \ref{fig:figure3}.
-We compare against the full PCA, the sparse Johnson-Lindenstrauss (S-JL) transform \cite{10.1145/2559902} for $p = 30$ components (for $p = 20$ as with PCA the performance is poor because S-JL is not data dependent) with sparsity $s = 3$ per column (overall sparsity $30\%$).
+From the data matrix $\mathbf{X} \in \mathbb{R}^{n \times N}$ we explicitly compute the covariance $\mathbf{C} = \mathbf{X} \mathbf{X}^T$ and apply Algorithm 1 on $\mathbf{C}$ to get an approximation of the $p$ principal components.
+We use the $K$-nearest neighbors ($K$-NN) classification algorithm with $K = 15$, but before we perform dimensionality reduction with $p = 15$ to improve the running time of the classifier.
+Results are shown in Figure~\ref{fig:figure3}.
+We compare against the full PCA, the Sparse Johnson-Lindenstrauss (S-JL) transform~\cite{10.1145/2559902} for $p = 30$ components (for $p = 20$ as with PCA the performance is poor because S-JL is not data dependent) with sparsity $s = 3$ per column (overall sparsity $30\%$).

+{Finally, in Figure~\ref{fig:sparse_pca} we compare our proposed method against algorithms for sparse PCA recently presented in the literature: branch and bound (BB)~\cite{Berk2019}, bipartite matching (BMW)~\cite{NIPS2015_2b8a6159}, low-rank updates (LR)~\cite{papailiopoulos2013sparse}, and coordinate descent (CD)~\cite{Beck2016}.
+The BB method performs best but is the slowest, for example, for sparsity level 50\% the accuracy is almost 70\% but the algorithm ran for approximately 15 minutes.
+Our proposed method performed second best in these tests and in terms of running times, we have 0.3 seconds for the best performing projection with sparsity 100\% and accuracy 85\%, and 0.05 seconds for the projection with sparsity 2\% and accuracy 20\%.
+We also note that our proposed method does not reach high accuracy for dense eigenspaces (100\% sparsity leads only to 85\% accuracy).
+This is because numerical experiments show that our proposed method needs a large number of basic transformations to achieve very high accuracy (either~\eqref{eq:error} or~\eqref{eq:subspacedistance}).}